Building surveyors advise clients on the technical, design, maintenance and repair on a range of property types

 Employers

-Building surveying is required in a variety of real estate markets, including residential, commercial, leisure, agricultural and industrial.
+Building surveying is required in various real estate markets, including residential, commercial, leisure, agricultural and industrial.

 As a chartered building surveyor, you could work in the private, corporate, public or voluntary sectors.
 Typical employers include: